 Now, that is wholly insufficient.

 When we prepare an appeal the very first thing that we do is request a copy of your insurance policy to determine what your rights and responsibilities are, in terms of proving up your case.
-The next thing that we do is we request an entire copy of your claim file.
-We then take that claim file, we break it down, and we reverse engineer it to determine what we need to provide to the insurance company.
+The next thing that we do is request an entire copy of your claim file.
+We then take that claim file, break it down, and we reverse engineer it to determine what we need to provide to the insurance company.
 That way we can work with you to strategize and get updated medical records and, perhaps, custom forms or letters from your doctors to address the reasons why the insurance company denied your case.
 Nick Ortiz explains the importance of using custom forms in the video below:

 That’s just one part of it.
 Another thing that we do is work with you to obtain your statement, typically in the way of an affidavit, or what we call a sworn statement.
 In the statement, we identify what your impairments are, and not just what your impairments are, but what your limitations are a result of.
 That is additional evidence that we can use to show the insurance company why it is you can’t do your job.
 This is a new piece of evidence that may get the insurance company to change its mind.